Tuesday, October 3, 2017

 Schools

-There are 4 schools in total and 1 university where locals can go to study law or social studies, but not much else.
-In general, most people prefer going to Buenos Aires or La Plata to pursue a higher education after high school.
+There are four schools in total and one university where locals can study law or social studies, but not much else.
+In general, most people prefer going to Buenos Aires or La Plata to pursue higher education after high school.

 Foreigners

 Foreigners are just as rare as tourists here.
-To Franco's knowledge, there was only one foreigner and it was the result of a foreign exchange program only.
-You also won't find English groups like they have in Cordoba, where locals and foreigners get to mingle.
+According to our acquaintance, there was only one foreigner — and that was through a foreign exchange program.
+You also won’t find English groups like they have in Córdoba, where locals and foreigners get to mingle.

 Bolivar's Dialect

-The Dialect in Bolivar is similar to the one spoken in La CABA, which is more commonly referred as the "PorteƱo" dialect.
-But Franco finds that it's slightly more subtle in Bolivar.
+The dialect in Bolívar is similar to the one spoken in La CABA, which is more commonly referred to as the "Porteño" dialect.
+However, our acquaintance finds that it’s slightly more subtle in Bolívar.

 Food